Best Mold Test Kits: DIY, Air, and Lab Kits Reviewed

 Quick Answer

 The best home mold test is an ERMI dust sample kit that uses DNA analysis to identify 36 mold species.
 Air sampling misses spores that settle on surfaces.
 DIY kits cost $150 to $300.
 Hire a professional for areas over 10 square feet or when health symptoms are present.
+Before you order a kit, a mold identification app can tell you in seconds whether that patch even needs lab testing.

 Why most mold tests give you bad information